 Svetlana is seen here at her presentation.

-Jiti Gao has been elected as an Elected Fellow of the Academy of the Social Sciences in Australia
+Jiti Gao has been elected as a Fellow of the Academy of the Social Sciences in Australia

 Congratulations to Professor Jiti Gao, who has just been elected as an Elected Fellow of the Academy of the Social Sciences in Australia.
 The Academy comprises of social scientists who have made significant scholarly contributions in academia and public policy.
 It is a great recognition of Jiti's academic record and leadership.